aadityasai37/lynis-sdk/documentation/06-custom-plugins.md

 In the tarball and on GitHub, you will see just a few directories.

 ### Root directory
-The most important files, like the Lynis script itself, can be found in the root of the directory.
+The most important files, like the Leenus script itself, can be found in the root of the directory.
 It will include other things like the man page, documentation and changelog.

 ### Include directory
 The directory is named "include", as more intelligence is included (or sourced) by the main script.
 This way it can import functions, initialize variables, and show the report.
 Also the individual tests are stored in this directory.
 They are grouped by category.
 This directory is definitely where most of the magic happens.